Columbia Seminary Garden

 God’s Creation

-Columbia Seminary is attends to God’s creation with wonder and thanksgiving, by caring for, celebrating, and sharing the gifts and resources of God’s earth.
-We express this by:
+Columbia Seminary attends to God’s creation with wonder and thanksgiving, by caring for, celebrating, and sharing the gifts and resources of God’s earth.
+Accordingly, we are:

 tree-lined campus